Why Basic Life Support (BLS) Training Is Important?

 Course Structure and Programme

-• Recognition of acute coronary syndromes, including chest pain
+- Recognition of acute coronary syndromes, including chest pain

-• Scene safety and hazards during resuscitation
+- Scene safety and risk awareness during resuscitation

 Basic Life Support & AED Course – Frequently Asked Questions